mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 analysis.method.precision
 ```

-Lastly, we incorporate correlation into our model by adding new PMUs with the desired error correlation:
+Lastly, we incorporate correlation into our model by adding a new PMU with the desired error correlation:
 ```@example ACSEWLS
-addPmu!(system, device; bus = "Bus 3", magnitude = 1, angle = 0, polar = false, correlated = true)
+addPmu!(system, device; bus = "Bus 3", magnitude = 0.95, angle = -0.08, correlated = true)

 nothing # hide
 ```